 I want my surface decoration and pot to compliment each other, so I put a lot of thought into how that will work.
 I use thick slip to add texture and depth, which then acts as a canvas for me to paint a design or add a pop of color.
 I also press river rocks into the clay to create a dented texture, which I use a lot on jewelry and sculptural pieces.
 Other times I'll just keep it simple, with a smooth contour and no design at all.

 I make all my jewelry by hand so each one is slightly different.
-I use porcelain in its raw state for white, and I mix mason stains into the clay to get a variety of colors.
-I press river rocks into the clay or paint thick slip on to add texture and interest.
+I use porcelain in its raw state for white, and I mix mason stains into it to get a variety of colors.
+I press a river rock into the porcelain for texture, or inlay another color, or roll coils to add.
 I push kanthal wire, which is a high temp wire, into the clay when it is wet, creating the hook that will be attached to the ear wire.
 I use surgical steel for the ear wires.

 They are unique, lightweight, and fun to wear!